That dollar amount reflects a 52.8% gain from $460 million four years earlier during 2019.

 The following export products represent the highest dollar value in Hawaii global shipments during 2022.
 Also shown is the percentage share each export category represents in terms of overall exports from Hawaii.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Hawaii’s top 10 exports accounted for almost three-quarters (73.4%) of the overall value of the state’s global shipments.
+Hawaii’s top 10 exports amounted to four-fifths (80.3%) of the overall value of the state’s global shipments.

-Overall, Hawaii incurred a -$3.9 billion deficit exporting and importing products during 2018.
-That dollar amount reflects a 35.7% year-over-year expansion from -$2.9 billion in red ink for 2017.
+Overall, Hawaii incurred a -$1.8 billion deficit exporting and importing products during 2022.
+That dollar amount reflects a -17.6% annual decrease compared to the -$2.2 billion in red ink for 2021.